 - 1 pinch red chili flakes 1 pinch red chili flakes

-In a small mixing bowl, whisk together all ingredients for the sauce except for the flour.
-Transfer to a small saucepan.
-Cover and bring to a bubble on low-medium heat.
-Reduce heat and whisk frequently until the sauce is thick (about 30 minutes).
-If you prefer a thicker sauce, stir in flour or cornstarch.
+- In a small saucepan, whisk together all ingredients for the sauce.
+Bring to boil over medium heat.
+Reduce heat and whisk frequently until the sauce is thick (about 10 minutes).

-Drain jackfruit and transfer to pan over low-medium heat.
+- Drain jackfruit and transfer to large non stick skillet over low-medium heat.
 Once jackfruit gets warm, mash with the backside of a fork or potato masher.
-Note, some jackfruit might have seeds still.
-Discard.
+Note, some jackfruit might have seeds still – discard them.